SSL Encrypted 50+ Brokers Tested Data-Driven Ratings Real Money Testing Independent Reviews

 🏅 Section Winner: IC Markets (6.5 vs 9.0)

 Regulation is crucial for fund safety.
 Boson Alfa is regulated by CySEC (Tier 1), while IC Markets holds licenses from ASIC, CySEC, FSA (Tier 1).
 Boson Alfa scores 6.5/10 and IC Markets scores 9/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Boson Alfa shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+IC Markets carries a solid regulator mix, but the brand still routes clients through different legal entities by region.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Boson Alfa